Integrating chemical structures as treatments improves representations of microscopy images for morphological profiling: Materials and methods

 Batch effects are known to be a major confounder even in replicates at the same data-generating institution \cite{caicedo2017data}.
-Our work leverages a dataset (cpg0016, see Section~\ref{sec:data}) where images are supplied by multiple sources, which introduces further differences between experiments (e.g., images may be collected under different microscopes) and thus even more severe microscopy batch effects \cite{arevalo2024evaluating}.
-If representations of real phenotypes are not robust to microscopy batch effects, counterfactual representations may instead be aligned according to differences in images introduced by technical variation, not the perturbation, reducing the efficacy of the counterfactual objective.
-To learn representations robust to batch effects, we design a \contrastivenamefull{} (\contrastivenameabbrev{}) objective, which leverages metadata about perturbation and microscopy batches to sample positive and negative pairs for contrastive learning.
+Our work leverages a dataset (cpg0016, see Datasets and Evaluation) where images are supplied by multiple sources, which introduces further differences between experiments (e.g., images may be collected under different microscopes) and thus even more severe microscopy batch effects \cite{arevalo2024evaluating}.
+If representations of real phenotypes are not robust, learning to predict the phenotypic impact of perturbations may result in spurious learning of microscopy batch effects, not the perturbation.
+To learn representations robust to microscopy batch effects, we design a \contrastivenamefull{} (\contrastivenameabbrev{}) objective, which leverages metadata about perturbation and microscopy batches to sample positive and negative pairs for contrastive learning.

 {\mathbf{x}} {\mathbf{t}} {\mathbf{p}} {\mathbf{b}} {\mathbf{h}_{\mathrm{img}}} {\mathbf{h}_{\mathrm{comp}}}

 We first consider a more standard self-supervised contrastive learning objective, i.e. SimCLR \cite{chen2020simple}.
 SimCLR trains using self-augmented pairs of images.
 In this setting, an image $\img$ is encoded by an image encoder $\imgenc$, then passed through a projection head $g$ to obtain a projected representation $\mathbf{t} = g(\imgenc(\img))$.
 Given $N$ images with projected representations $\mathbf{t}_1, \cdots, \mathbf{t}_N$, a contrastive loss can be used to pull together the representation of an image and its augmentations (positive pairs), while repelling representations of dissimilar images (negative pairs).
 For a given image index $i$, we let $j$ index a differently augmented version of the same image and $k$ iterate over all images other than $i$ in the set (where $k \neq j$ are assumed to be dissimilar to $i$).
 The contrastive loss is then given by